Power of Counting by Nonuniform Families of Polynomial-Size Finite Automata: Relationships among Counting Complexity Classes

 \subsection{Complexity Class 1C$_{=}$}

-Let us discuss containment/separation relationships concerning $\onecequal$.
-A core of this subsection is a close connection between nonuniform polynomial state complexity classes in this work and one-tape linear-time Turing machines with linear-size advice discussed in \cite{Yam10}.
-This close connection helps us adopt a key lemma of \cite{Yam10} into our setting and exploit them to prove the class separations between $\onen$ and $\onecequal$, as shown below.
+Let us discuss containment and separation relationships concerning $\onecequal$.
+A core of this subsection is an exploitation of a close connection between nonuniform (polynomial) state complexity classes of this work and one-tape linear-time Turing machines with linear-size advice discussed in \cite{TYL10,Yam10}.
+This close connection helps us adapt a key lemma (Lemma 4.3) of \cite{Yam10} in our setting and exploit it to prove the class separations between $\onen$ and $\onecequal$, as shown below.

 \begin{theorem} (1) $\onen\subsetneqq \co\onecequal$ and $\co\onen\subsetneqq \onecequal$.
 (2) $\onen\nsubseteq\onecequal$. \end{theorem}